When your inner narrative shifts, change ripples outward, into how you feel, how you choose, and how you move through your life. How you lead.

 You’re not weak.
 You’re resourceful.
 You adapted.
 You coped.
 You kept going.

-Now it’s time to release what’s been weighing you down and allow your body and mind to recalibrate, so calm, clarity, and confidence can become your new normal.
+It’s fully possible to release what’s been weighing you down and allow your body and mind to recalibrate, so calm, clarity, and confidence can become your new normal.

 Life will always bring challenges.
 But you don’t have to keep living in fight-or-flight.